1976 VFL grand final: Match summary

-Epilogue
+Aftermatch

-Hawthorn's win was dedicated to former captain Peter Crimmins who was dying from cancer.
+Hawthorn's win was dedicated to former captain Peter Crimmins, who was dying from cancer at just 28.
 Before the game, Crimmins sent a telegram which Kennedy read to the team: "Good luck to you and all the boys.
 It will be a long, hard, 100 minutes but I am sure you will be there at the end.
 Regards, Peter Crimmins."
 Kennedy implored his players to "Do it for the little fella", and later stated that he believed his team was never going to lose.
-The night of the Grand Final some players took the premiership cup to Crimmins' house to let him share in the celebrations.
-A press photographer accompanied them and a famous photo was published in the newspapers showing a wasted, reclining, yet beaming Crimmins holding the premiership cup surrounded by his jubilant teammates.
+The night of the grand final, some players took the premiership cup to Crimmins' house to let him share in the celebrations.
+A press photographer accompanied them, and a famous photo was published in the newspapers showing a wasted, reclining, yet beaming Crimmins holding the premiership cup surrounded by his jubilant teammates.
 The victory became popularly known as 'Crimmo's Cup' in recognition of the inspiration Crimmins provided to his team.
 Crimmins died just three days after the game, aged 28.

 This was Kennedy's last game as Hawthorn coach.
-He was subsequently appointed coach of North Melbourne in 1985 and in his five seasons there he coached the club to the finals twice.
+He was later appointed coach of North Melbourne in 1985, and in his five seasons there he coached the club to the finals twice.

-Hawthorn's next appearance in a Grand Final would be two years later (again against North Melbourne), in the 1978 VFL Grand Final, while North's next appearance would be against Collingwood in the 1977 VFL Grand Final.
+The 1976 grand final was North Melbourne's third of five consecutive grand finals, while Hawthorn's next appearance in a grand final was two years later (again against North Melbourne), in 1978.